 - The Deuce double-decker bus runs up and down the strip 24/7

 - The Las Vegas Monorail stops at MGM Grand, Bally's/Paris, Flamingo/Caesars Palace, Harrah's/Imperial Palace, the Las Vegas Convention Center, the Hilton, and the Sahara.
-A single-ride ticket is $5; a one-day pass is $13.

-It's the details that make these big, beautiful rooms truly luxurious.
+It's the details that make these big, beautiful rooms truly luxurious

 The Mandarin's rooms start at a spacious 500 square feet, but it's not their size that sets them apart -- the less expensive rooms at the neighboring Aria are just as big.
 Rather, it's the details that put the Mandarin's rooms in a class above: bath salts by the deep, freestanding tub; wine and champagne glasses in the cupboard; a ceramic hair straightener in the bathroom; a "technology kit" at the desk; a reading light on the bed -- the list goes on.
 The same attention to detail went into the lovely Asian-inspired decor, which is unique to the hotel (no two Mandarin Orientals look alike).
 The modern aesthetic common in many new hotels can start to feel generic, but the Mandarin's brand of luxury is distinct, from the stunning light-and-dark-marble bathroom down to the mother-of-pearl headboard.
 The result?
 A zen-like haven to rival any of Las Vegas' luxury properties.

 - Goose-down bedding

 - Flat-screen TVs (plus small TVs in the bathroom mirror), DVD players, and stereo with subwoofer